Ashton Gate Like?

 |What's Ashton Gate Ground Like?|

-the ground is a handsome, covered all seated single
+is a handsome, covered all seated single tiered stand.

-tiered stand.
-It was opened in 1994, replacing a former
+It was opened in 1994, replacing a former open terrace

-open terrace and has made a great difference to the
+and has made a great difference to the overall look of

-overall look of the ground.
-It is named after former
+the ground.
+It is named after former playing legend John

-playing legend John Atyeo.
-At the other end is the
+Atyeo.
+At the other end is the covered Wedlock Stand

 On one side is the Dolman Stand which was opened in 1970.
 Originally it had an upper tier of seating with an open enclosure in front.
 But this was later built over with seating too.
 This area is used as a family area, although it is largely open to the elements.
 Opposite, the Williams Stand is an older looking single tiered stand, with several supporting pillars.
 This stand is the Main Stand at Ashton Gate, with the players tunnel and team dugouts in front.
 It also has a television gantry suspended below its roof.
 Unusually for an older ground it is devoid of floodlight pylons, having instead a row of small lights mounted on the roofs of the Williams and Dolman Stands.

-to move to a new purpose built stadium, based in
+to abandon plans to move to a new stadium.
+Instead

 |What Is It Like For Visiting Supporters?|